Schiff base

-The term Schiff base is normally applied to these compounds when they are being used as ligands to form coordination complexes with metal ions.
-Such complexes occur naturally, for instance in corrin, but the majority of Schiff bases are artificial and are used to form many important catalysts, such as Jacobsen's catalyst.

 Synthesis

 Schiff bases can be synthesized from an aliphatic or aromatic amine and a carbonyl compound by nucleophilic addition forming a hemiaminal, followed by a dehydration to generate an imine.
 In a typical reaction, 4,4'-oxydianiline reacts with o-vanillin:

+Schiff bases can also be synthesized via the Aza-Wittig reaction.

 Biochemistry

 Schiff bases have been investigated in relation to a wide range of contexts, including antimicrobial, antiviral and anticancer activity.
 They have also been considered for the inhibition of amyloid-β aggregation.

 Schiff bases are common enzymatic intermediates where an amine, such as the terminal group of a lysine residue, reversibly reacts with an aldehyde or ketone of a cofactor or substrate.
 The common enzyme cofactor pyridoxal phosphate (PLP) forms a Schiff base with a lysine residue and is transaldiminated to the substrate(s).
 Similarly, the cofactor retinal forms a Schiff base in rhodopsins, including human rhodopsin (via Lysine 296), which is key in the photoreception mechanism.